Easy Dog Fence Jumping Solutions (That Actually Work)

 Of course, this may move your dog’s jumping to a different location.
 If this becomes the case, you may need to line the inside of your fence with thick bushes, such as:

-• bamboo
+• Bamboo

-• rhododendron
+• Rhododendron

-• boxwood
+• Boxwood

-• juniper
+• Juniper

-6. Install a dog peek-a-boo window in your fence
+7. Install a dog peek-a-boo window in your fence

 This can work wonders for dogs jumping over fences due to curiosity about what’s on the other side of the fence.
-Of course, cutting a peek-boo dog window works best in a wooden fence.
+Of course, cutting a peek-a-boo dog window works best in a wooden fence.
 Yep, you can do this as an easy DIY project as well.
 Below is a simple video tutorial.

-However, it can also increase the amount of barking you hear from your dog because your dog will see more people and animals which could encourage barking.
+However, it can also increase the amount of barking you hear from your dog because your dog will see more people and animals, which could encourage barking.

-7. Create an enclosed dog run
+8. Create an enclosed dog run

 This will allow your dog to run in a certain area of your backyard, but keep your pup safe and prevent any fence jumping.
 Additionally, by only enclosing a small dog run, the costs are not as much as the entire backyard.

 Yes, this one does take a bit of skill.
 However, it’s not terribly difficult.
-Although, if you aren’t comfortable with tools, you can hire a handyman, or hopefully you know someone handy who can do this one for you.
+Although if you aren’t comfortable with tools, you can hire a handyman, or hopefully youย know someone handy who can do this one for you.
 And yes, you can make an existing chain link fence taller.

-But first, when thinking about creating a taller fence line there are three viable options:
+But first, when thinking about creating a taller fence line, there are three viable options:

 Option 1.
 Awning effect